coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Owing to the use of a lot of notations, the transition should not be too difficult.
 In particular, it should be possible to do it incrementally.
 That said, we do *not* guarantee it will be a blissful walk either.
-Hopefully, owing to the fact Ltac2 is typed, the interactive dialogue with Coq will help you.
+Hopefully, owing to the fact Ltac2 is typed, the interactive dialogue with the Rocq Prover will help you.

 We list the major changes and the transition strategies hereafter.